St Giles District (Metropolis)

 St Giles District was a local government district in the metropolitan area of London, England from 1855 to 1900.
 The district was created by the Metropolis Management Act 1855, and comprised the civil parish of St Giles in the Fields and St George Bloomsbury, Middlesex: the two parishes had been combined for civil purposes in 1774.
 The district was abolished in 1900 and its former area became part of the Metropolitan Borough of Holborn.
-The civil parish was abolished in 1930.
+On 31 March 1930 the parish was abolished to form Holborn.
+At the 1921 census (the last before the abolition of the parish), St Giles in the Fields and St George Bloomsbury had a population of 22,830.
 It is now part of the London Borough of Camden.

 Geography

 The boundaries of the district took in the whole of Lincoln's Inn Fields to the southeast and the western section of High Holborn.
 The southern boundary ran along Drury Lane and fell a few yards short of Shelton Street, taking in the district of Seven Dials.
 In the west the boundary ran a few yards to the west of Charing Cross Road and Tottenham Court Road.
 To the north the district took in Bloomsbury, including Russell Square.
 The northern boundary was roughly aligned to Torrington Place, Gordon Square, Tavistock Square and Tavistock Place.
 Much of the eastern boundary was aligned to Southampton Row, with a small section north of Bernard Street, reaching as far as Hunter Street.